Superfantozzi: Plot

 Genesis.
 After creating Heaven, Earth, the seas and the animals, God proceeds to create man, resulting in Ugo Fantozzi.
 Disappointed with his first attempt, God rests for one day then tries again, thus creating Adam and Eve, and also provides Fantozzi with a woman, his horrible future wife Pina.
 After Eve seduces Fantozzi into committing the original sin in her place, Fantozzi and Pina are banished from the garden of Eden and condemned to spend eternity as underlings of Adam's and Eve's descendants.

 Stone Age.
 As he struggles with dinosaurs and other prehistoric perils to feed his family (now including daughter Mariangela), Fantozzi meets another human being, his future colleague Filini.
 He also creates a rudimentary barbell, which will occasionally appear as a sight gag in the episodes to follow.

 Ancient Greece.
 In a recreation of the heroic deeds of Philippides, Fantozzi runs to Athens to report the Greek victory in the Battle of Marathon.
 However, by the time he has reached Athens after a 42 kilometer race, he can no longer remember the outcome of the battle and must run back to Marathon to refresh his memory.

 New Testament.
 Fantozzi earns a living out of a small market garden by Lake Tiberias.
 Upon learning that his wealthy uncle Lazarus has died, Fantozzi rejoices and burns down his own house, anticipating a rich inheritance.
 However his plan is foiled as Jesus resurrects Lazarus.
 Fantozzi is later mistaken for a convict and crucified on the Golgotha with Jesus and two thieves.

 Middle Ages.
 Fantozzi, now a crusader returning from the Holy Land, falls in love with a beautiful princess, who is promised as bride to the winner of an upcoming tournament.
 Fantozzi retrieves Excalibur from an enchanted lake, intending to wield it at the tournament, but his jealous wife Pina secretly replaces the sword with a duplicate.
 As Fantozzi is nearly killed during the final bout of the tournament, Pina gives him back the real Excalibur to save him.
 Fantozzi is victorious, but refuses the princess' hand as a token of gratitude to his wife.

-Fantozzi is later seen as a beggar, who receives a large sum of gold from Robin Hood, who steals to the rich to give to the poor, only to be robbed minutes later, after joyously stating that he is rich, by Robin himself.
+Fantozzi is later seen as a beggar, who receives a large sum of gold from Robin Hood, who steals from the rich to give to the poor, only to be robbed minutes later, after joyously stating that he is rich, by Robin himself.

-French revolution.
+French Revolution.
 King Louis XVI is taken to the gallows to be executed, but the guillotine jams.
 Sans-culotte Fantozzi thrusts himself against the guillotine in anger, shaking it until it releases and castrates him.

 Unification of Italy.
 On September 20, 1870, Fantozzi moves to Porta Pia in Rome, where a cannonade breaches a wall of his house and a platoon of bersaglieri marches through.